European Union General Data Protection Regulation

 Esri is committed to protecting your personal information from any attacks or data breaches.
 We have implemented appropriate security controls throughout our business systems.
 In the unlikely event of data breach, we will honor the GDPR requirements for notification.

 Esri has created a Data Processing Addendum that sets the conditions related to privacy, confidentiality, and security of EU personal data associated with online services and maintenance we provide to customers under a master agreement, customer's current license agreement with Esri, or the then current click through agreement.
-You may download, countersign and retain a copy of the Data Processing Addendum [PDF] for your records; you do not need to return a copy to Esri.
+This Data Processing Addendum [PDF] is applicable to processing operations under contracts concluded before September 27, 2021.
+Processing operation under contracts concluded on or after September 27, 2021 are subject to this version of the Data Processing Addendum.
+You may download, countersign and retain a copy of the appropriate Data Processing Addendum for your records; you do not need to return a copy to Esri.

 If you have any questions or concerns regarding privacy issues or the GDPR, please contact email@example.com.